For International School Students Specialized Coding·AI Academy

 Check three things.
 First, whether they actually have experience teaching that school's curriculum (AP / IB / IGCSE).
 Second, whether they offer both English-language instruction and supplementary explanations in Korean.
 Third, whether they go beyond exam prep to connect students with USACO, AI Olympiads, and an EC portfolio.
 Since the AP CSA curriculum was revised for 2025–26, you should also be sure to confirm that the classes reflect the changes.

-How has the 2026 AP CSA exam changed?
+How do you verify the current AP CSA scope and exam format?

 Do you also help with the IB CS HL Internal Assessment (IA)?

-Can you also prepare for the IGCSE CS pre-release material?
+Can you prepare for session-specific IGCSE CS materials?

 Can I take classes even if I live far from school?
 Is online available?